Houston Health Department

 - Coordination of location and times of food service to maximize the distribution of food throughout the week.

 Food Safety Classes

 The Coalition for the Homeless of Houston/Harris County is a private, nonprofit organization whose mission is to lead in the development and implementation of community strategies to prevent and end homelessness.
-In 1982 at the request of then Harris County Judge Jon Lindsey and Houston Mayor Kathryn Whitmire, the Coalition for the Homeless of Houston/Harris County (the Coalition) was founded by area homeless social services for an exploding number of people who were homeless that were emerging as a result of local economic deterioration.
-In 1988, the Coalition incorporated as a 501(c) 3.
+In 1982, at the request of then Harris County Judge Jon Lindsay and Houston Mayor Kathryn Whitmire, the Coalition for the Homeless of Houston/Harris County was founded by area homeless social services for an exploding number of people who became homeless as a result of local economic deterioration.
+In 1988, the Coalition for the Homeless of Houston/Harris County incorporated as a 501(c)(3).